 When I was very young I began volunteering with a youth oriented group, the Canadian Cadet Organizations.
 I wanted to go to sea.
 That started in 1981, in Northern BC.
 I needed the self-discipline that that organization provided; I stayed with that group for 22 years until adulthood amid a turbulent dysfunctional life.
 My main employment outside of volunteering was with the British Columbia Forest Service, in Forest Protection and Inventory.
 The last job for them before my health changed was in the beginning of the Mountain Pine Beetle explosion in the mid to late 1980s.
 After a year resting, my health got better.
 I returned to the Bug project in 1990 with a contractor and injured myself.
 I could not continue in that line of work.
-I still volunteered.
+I still volunteered with Cadets.